differentpla-net/differentpla-net.github.io/_posts/2009/2009-09-16-setting-up-squid-on-windows.md

 date: 2009-09-16T08:38:27.000Z
 x-drupal-nid: 239
 x-needs-review: 2009-09-16T08:38:27.000Z
+tags: squid
 ---

 At work, we do a lot of our testing and debugging with virtual machines (using Microsoft Virtual Server or Hyper-V, mostly).
 The virtual guests are generally not allowed any access to our live network, which makes accessing the Internet difficult.
 To get around this, I usually set up Squid on the host machine.
-This allows the guests to access (e.g.) Windows Update and Microsoft Symbol Server, which makes things a bit easier.
+This allows the guests to access (e.g.)
+Windows Update and Microsoft Symbol Server, which makes things a bit easier.

 Here's my quick guide to setting up Squid on Windows.